 - consists of color scheme, logos, etc. and can, for instance, differ for users of a customer in a customer portal.

-- is defined in the SF and selected in the IAM.
+- is defined in the Software Factory and selected in IAM.

 - User preferences

 - provide an individual display of the things that a user is authorized for.